rorshark/searchboard_plus/README.md

 For the client architecture, I've used the React Context API to provide data and functionality to the UI components.
 There's an API layer, a controller layer (via useSearch hook) and view components.

+For the first/last name search functionality I've used a postgres tsvector column to store the indexed search terms.
+This can perform searches faster than ILIKE, and better support partial matches.